poneill1/sampleproject/README.txt

-README Altered - Conflict change
+README Altered - For replay A (merged)